danka74/SnomedCTParser/README.md

 The -s flag is used to supply a SNOMED CT OWL file (or possibly a module) which is imported into the ontology from the input file before classification (if applicable).

-The -l flag, when present, labels are added to OWL classes.
+The -l flag, when present, labels are added to OWL classes/Compositional Grammar expressions.